Alneide/onclick/README.md

 # onclick

-click with the mouse and make drawings with the blue balls.
+Click with the mouse and make drawings with the blue balls.
+The languages used were HTML and Javascript